Lalla Fatma N'Soumer: Name

 Lalla, the female equivalent of the Berber word mass, is an honorific reserved for women of high social rank or for holy women.
 "N'Soumer" means "of Soumer", where Soumer was the village nearest the zawiya of her lineage, the Sidahmed.
-She also sometimes bore the name "Lalla N'Ouerdja".
+She sometimes bore the name "Lalla N'Ouerdja".
 Her birth name seems to have been "Fadhma Si Ahmed Ou Méziane", but she went by Fatma N'Soumer and eventually Lalla Fatma N'Soumer with time.

 Biography

-Fadhma Si Ahmed Ou Méziane was born in 1830 to her parents Sid Ahmed Mohamed and Terkia n'ath Ykhoulaf in what is now the commune of Abi Youcef, near Aïn El Hammam.
+Fadhma Si Ahmed Ou Méziane was born around 1830 to Sid Ahmed Mohamed and Terkia n'ath Ykhoulaf in what is now the commune of Abi Youcef, near Aïn El Hammam.
 As her last name suggests, she descended from the lineage of a respected marabout, Ahmed Ou Méziane, which gave her more influence than most women of Algerian society of the era.
 Her family would extend to 8 children: 5 brothers and 2 sisters.
 Fadhma's father was the head of a madrasa (Islamic school) linked to the zawiya of the Rahmaniyya order of Sufi Islam, originally founded by Sidi M'hamed Bou Qobrine in the late 1790s.
 As a result, Fadhma had access to more of an education than many children of the era.
 Around the age of 16–18 and with the approval of her older brother as head of the family after her father's death, Fadhma was put in an arranged marriage with a family cousin, Si Yahia n'ath Ikhoulaf.
 However, the couple quickly separated; she returned to her religious studies.
 Out of spite, her husband refused to grant her a divorce, making it impossible for her to remarry.